 -slip lower mount out of bracket and lower the strut assembly

-- once you have the strut in your hands, put the spacer on top and secure it with the 3 14mm bolts you removed from the previous steps.
-Use the included thread locking compound (1-2 drops per bolt) and torque the bolts to 22 ft-lb. ** Do not touch or torque the other nuts that are securing the new studs in the spacer.
+- once you have the strut in your hands, put the spacer on top and secure it with the 3 14mm nuts you removed from the previous steps.
+Use the included thread locking compound (1-2 drops per bolt) and torque the nuts to 22 ft-lb. ** Do not touch or torque the other nuts that are securing the new studs in the spacer.
 They are already torqued and locktited **

 *** At this point your strut is ready for re-installation.
 Since the struts will need to be rotated 180 degrees (because of the spacers), you will need to re-install your driver strut on the passenger side and vice-versa. **** Use the nylok nuts with the washers and use again the thread locking compound.
 Torque to 22 ft-lb *** DO NOT OVER TORQUE OR YOU RISK DAMAGING THE SPACERS ***